- Washington & Lee University (B.A., 1977)

 - view all

 Mr. Cople represents pharmaceutical, medical device, defense contractor, and other companies in complex litigation and trials involving highly regulated products, including class actions involving radiation claims and medical devices.
 He also handles FDA regulation and enforcement and advises manufacturers on drugs, biologics, devices, vaccines, and food additives including product approval applications, clinical trials, pharmacovigilance, inspections and warning letters, as well as off-label promotion and marketing exclusivity claims.
-In May 2014, as lead defense counsel, Mr. Cople secured a defense verdict in a pharmaceutical products liability case in federal court in Raleigh, North Carolina following a seven-day jury trial.
+As lead trial counsel, Mr. Cople recently secured a defense verdict for the Firm’s client, one of the largest U.S. and international pharmaceutical companies, in a pharmaceutical products liability case in federal court in Raleigh, North Carolina following a seven-day jury trial.
 Earp v.
 Novartis Pharm.
 Corp., No. 5:11-cv-680-D (E.D.N.C.
 May 14, 2014).

 Mr. Cople defends U.S. and international companies regarding federal grand jury investigations and subpoenas and in federal, civil and criminal investigations and prosecutions concerning government contracting, engineering and construction, healthcare, financial institutions, fraud, antitrust, Foreign Corrupt Practices Act and False Claims Act and the Anti-Kickback statute.